hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

      - RetryConfST_
      - Retry configuration if scheduled invocation delivery fails
    * - include_in_metadata
-     - false
+     - true
      - Boolean
      - Flag to indicate whether a trigger should be included in the metadata.
-When a trigger is included in the metadata, the user will be able to export it when the metadata of the graphql-engine is exported.
+When a cron trigger is included in the metadata, the user will be able to export it when the metadata of the graphql-engine is exported.
    * - comment
      - false
      - Text